plochare/Unity-Design---Week01/README.md

 ## 🚀 Unity Design - Class Assignment - Week #01

 Design a kid's bedroom with a bouncing ball and a tower of collapsing building blocks.
 Follow the lesson and modify the Unity 3D essentials scene.
 Add 2 elements from the Unity Store.
-Upload project files to personal github repository.
+Upload published web or desktop publiah files to personal github repository.
 [- Learn Unity 3D Essentials](https://learn.unity.com/pathway/unity-essentials/unit/3d-essentials)